DataFire/Integrations/integrations/generated/google_container/README.md

 * output [Operation](#operation)

 ### projects.zones.clusters.master
-Updates the master of a specific cluster.
+Updates the master for a specific cluster.

 ```js